How to Manage Product Feature Requests – 6 Best Practices

 And when you don’t even have a combined overview of what your product’s users are looking to see, how then can you prioritize their requests and work on building them into the product?

-Easy fix: put all your product feature requests into one place where you can visualize, prioritize, and update their progress as they move from to-do to done.
+Easy fix: put all your product feature requests into one place like a project management tool, where you can visualize, prioritize, and update their progress as they move from to-do to done.

 2. Create a system for receiving and managing requests